Hey, hi! It’s time for some real deal, seriously ultimate, Hot Fudge Brownie and Double Scooped Ice Cream Sundae High Hat Cupcakes…in a Cone!

 Personally I am all about option #2, and more fudge sauce is always a good thing!

-- Once the cupcakes are cool, make sure you have enough room in your freezer for the tray of cupcakes to sit flat.
-Dollop the tops of each cupcake with 1 teaspoon fudge sauce.
-Working as quickly as you can add 1 scoop of cookie dough ice cream to the top of each brownie.
-Now add 1 scoop of chocolate peanut butter ice cream right on top of the cookie dough ice cream.
-Immediately place the whole tray of cupcakes in the freezer.
+5. Make sure you have enough room in your freezer for the tray of cupcakes to sit flat.
+Dollop the tops of each cone with a little fudge sauce.
+Working as quickly as you can add 1 scoop of cookie dough ice cream to the top of each cone and then add 1 scoop of chocolate peanut butter ice cream right on top of the cookie dough ice cream.
+Immediately place the whole tray of cones in the freezer.
 Freeze for at least 4 hours or preferably overnight.

-- Twenty minutes before you are ready to dip the cupcakes, make the chocolate coating.
-Combine chopped chocolate and coconut oil in a medium sauce pan over medium heat.
+8. Make the chocolate coating.
+Combine the chocolate chips and coconut oil in a medium sauce pan over medium heat.
 Stir frequently until chocolate is almost melted.
 Remove from heat and stir until completely melted and smooth.
 Allow to cool 15-20 minutes before dipping the cupcakes.

-- Holding each cupcake by its cone, dip the cupcakes into the chocolate to coat the frosting completely, allowing excess to drip off.
+9. Holding each cupcake by its cone, dip the cupcakes into the chocolate to coat completely, allowing excess to drip off.
 Place the cupcake back in its mold and place in the freezer until ready to eat.
 Repeat with the remaining cupcakes, placing each one in the freezer as you work.

 *I tested these with both waffle and sugar cones.
 Both work great but you can make things simpler by using cake cones.
 Any of the 3 will be delicious.